 You can increase the versatility of your beach-wear by buying swim separates and pairing different tops and bottoms for a truly unique look.

 Buying separate pieces can also allow you to choose your fit.
-Look for a top that fits snuggly and helps to keep breast forms securely in place, preventing shifting or sagging when the suit gets wet.
+Look for a top that fits snuggly or has adjustable straps and helps to keep breast forms securely in place, preventing shifting or sagging when the suit gets wet.

 4. Molded cups for added support